-When filing for divorce in Wisconsin, you are required to personally serve the papers on the other spouse.
+When filing for divorce in Wisconsin, the initial papers must be personally served on the other spouse within 90 days of the filing date.
 You cannot do it as a party to the case, but an adult can serve the papers on your spouse.
-It is usually better to have the sheriff of the county where you are residing serve the papers or a private process server, because they will need to complete a sworn affidavit that your spouse was served, and if you leave it to an adult friend or relative, they may screw it up for you, no matter how well intended they are.
+It is usually better to have the sheriff of the county where you are residing serve the papers or a private process server, because they will need to complete a sworn affidavit that your spouse was served, which proof of service then ultimately gets filed with the court.
 Under Wisconsin law, the initial summons and petition are required to be personally served within 90 days of the filing date.
-If you have requested an initial first hearing, since those hearings are routinely scheduled in the first 30 days or so of filing, you will have to expedite personal service as the OTSC first hearing papers usually must be served at least 7 days before the time fixed for the initial hearing.
-You don’t have the luxury of waiting 90 days to serve anymore.
+If you have requested an initial first hearing, since those hearings are routinely scheduled in the first 30 days or so of filing, you will have to expedite personal service as the OTSC first hearing papers must be served at least 7 days before the time fixed for the initial hearing.
+You don’t have the luxury of waiting 90 days to serve anymore where a first hearing has been scheduled on the divorce case.

 If you have questions about starting a divorce or how to get the papers to your spouse, contact one of our experienced family lawyers at Karp & Iancu. today, for a 100% confidential, initial meeting.